Ati-74/Trackrefiner/dev_docs/algorithm_workflow/README.md

 <p align="justify">
 This section presents five sequential flowcharts, each representing a specific type of error in the order they are addressed during implementation.
-In steps <i>Swapped track links and missing division links</i> and <i>Untimely root and leaf</i>, there is a box labeled Evaluate the feasibility of making new links based on biological limits, data-driven thresholds, and the likelihoods predicted by the models.
-This box is further detailed in a separate flowchart, corresponding to <i>Applying Classifiers</i>.
+In steps <a href="https://github.com/Ati-74/Trackrefiner/tree/main/dev_docs/algorithm_workflow#feature-based-identification-and-correction-for-swapped-track-links-and-missing-division-links">Swapped track links and missing division links</a> and <a href="https://github.com/Ati-74/Trackrefiner/tree/main/dev_docs/algorithm_workflow#feature-based-identification-and-correction-for-untimely-root-and-leaf">Untimely root and leaf</a>, there is a box labeled <i>Evaluate the feasibility of making new links based on biological limits, data-driven thresholds, and the likelihoods predicted by the models</i>.
+This box is further detailed in a separate flowchart, corresponding to <a href="https://github.com/Ati-74/Trackrefiner/tree/main/dev_docs/algorithm_workflow#applying-classifiers">Applying Classifiers</a>.
 </p>

 ### Feature-Based Identification and Correction for over-assigned division links